Kiuwan logo

 These techniques enable loosely coupled systems that are resilient, manageable, and observable.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.”

-This approach was pioneered by some of the most trailblazing digital companies in the world.
-Netflix, Uber, and Spotify are among those that have fully embraced the power of the cloud.
-Other ambitious companies are following suit, taking on cloud-native development for both current and future applications.
+This approach was pioneered by some of the world’s most trailblazing digital companies.
+Netflix, Ub r, and Spotify are among those that have fully embraced the power of the cloud.
+A wide range of companies follow suit, taking on cloud-native development for current and future applications.

-Cloud-native uses technologies like containers, microservices, serverless computing, and automation to achieve the kind of growth today’s businesses need.
+Cloud-native technology uses technologies like containers, microservices, serverless computing, and automation to achieve the growth today’s businesses need.

 Benefits of Cloud-Native